 - You also gain immense flexibility especially if you start training at an early age.
 Flexibility comes along due to all the forms of stretching that this martial art demands.

 - Further, it plays a role in non-fitness related careers too.
 A person who has completed the Taekwondo Black Belt is given preference across many professions where fitness is considered essential such as pilot or air hostess.

 The ideal age to plunge in

 The perfect time for anyone to start is around the age of 2 to 2.5yrs, after which there is no limit to when you can keep training.
 In fact, Rachana has crossed 50 and is on a mission to achieve the 7th Dan Black Belt.

 Rachana recommends at least a 1-week class, to begin the journey of Taekwondo for self-defence.
 The skills, techniques and tips taught are extremely useful in times of danger.

 Soothe your daily work life

 Rachana works for nearly 12 hours a day and still looks fresh throughout.
 Her mantra – Taekwondo.
-The excessive back exercises and breathing techniques keeps you energized all day long.
-Especially for the professions requiring hours of being fixated in your seat, practicing it would do wonders to your health.
+The excessive back exercises and breathing techniques keep you energized all day long.
+Especially for the professions requiring hours of being fixated in your seat, practising it would do wonders for your health.
 “At the very least, even taking a few steps every hour would help,” Rachana adds.

 For the ones with a gazillion worries bouncing around in mind, try out this form of martial arts as it entails deep meditation which clears your thoughts and fully de-stresses you.